saeedNW/arch-linux-installation/02-terminal/terminal-configuration.md

    duf         # Should show colorful disk usage
    ```

-5. **If something isn't working:**
+6. **If something isn't working:**
    - Ensure fonts are properly installed and set in your terminal emulator
    - Check that all packages were installed successfully
    - Verify the Oh My Posh config file exists at `~/.config/ohmyposh/zen.toml`
+   - Run `zinit zstatus` to confirm Zinit loaded correctly

-Your terminal is now fully configured with a powerful, modern setup!
+Your terminal is now fully configured with a powerful, modern, and lightning-fast setup!